 If you have suspected symptoms or COVID-19 has been confirmed, you need to self-isolate and must not be at work.
 Follow the guidance on self-isolation on NHS Inform.

 People who have been in close contact with someone who has the virus (as confirmed by testing) should self-isolate, even if they don’t have symptoms.
 This is part of Test and Protect - Scotland’s approach to implementing the Test, Trace, Isolate, Support strategy.

-The situation may also change and guidance is reviewed regularly so please check for updates at www.gov.scot/coronavirus
+The situation may also change and guidance is reviewed regularly so please check for updates on the Scottish Government website.

 We encourage everyone involved to be as flexible as possible over this period and be prepared to delay moves, for example, if someone becomes ill with COVID-19 during the moving process or has to self-isolate.
-It may also become necessary to pause all home moves for a short period of time to manage the spread of the COVID-19.
+It may also become necessary at some point to move beyond the five levels of protection and pause all home moves for a short period of time to manage the spread of the COVID-19.
 We will let you know if this has to happen.